amanuell2/crave-test-project/README.md

 ## Run it locally

-clone the project from
+clone the project from and install the packages

-## Git Clone

 git clone https://github.com/amanuell2/crave-test-project.git